home | about us

 Proverbs 14:21

-It’s obvious…there are a ton of passages on kindness, niceness, and love.
+It’s obvious: there are tons of passages on kindness, niceness, and love.
 It is not an optional teaching.
-It’s not something that we pick and choose when to do this, either.
+It’s not something that we pick and choose when to do, either.
 We should love one another.
 We should be kind to those who are hard to be kind to.
 We should not be rude or inconsiderate.

 There’s one more passage that we should hit on that you all know.